 Dough Pizza proves that not all pizza restaurants are equal

-Occupying two seamless back-to-back units with one entrance on Bath’s historic shopping walkway The Corridor and another on Northumberland Place and offering a glamorous alternative to ‘typical’ pizza restaurant experiences elsewhere in the city, Dough Pizza has proved itself to be a welcome addition to the restaurant scene, already offering ‘old friend’ vibes despite only opening its doors less than a year ago.
-But that’s only part of why not all pizza restaurants are equal.
+Occupying two seamless back-to-back units with one entrance on Bath’s historic shopping walkway The Corridor and another on Northumberland Place and offering a glamorous alternative to ‘typical’ pizza restaurant experiences elsewhere in the city, Dough Pizza has, since opening its doors in the spring of 2016, established itself as a hugely popular addition to the Bath independent restaurant scene… despite the fact that, in the Heritage City, pizza is hardly a lesser-spotted speciality.
+But this cheerful little contemporary trattoria proves that not all pizza restaurants are equal.

 In the hands of festival food aficionado Massimo Nucaro and his award-winning pizza chef partner Emiliano Tunno (a “skilled dough acrobat,” no less), describing the Dough Pizza menu as largely based around pizza does little to summarise what’s on offer here.
-While a first glance at the array may not initially predict a voyage of discovery (stress ye not, traditionalists; Margherita, Napoletana and Quattro Formaggio all await your attention), novel offerings such as the Poker, Capisch and Le Freak lift the selection up, up and away from any notion of humdrum from the off.
-Meanwhile – and here’s the big reveal – seven specialist, freshly made doughs including Hemp, Seaweed, Kamut, Turmeric and gluten-free options are available on which to have one of the chefs plonk your topping, in full view of your table courtesy of a lively open kitchen.
-And those toppings are hardly run of the mill either.
-Being Italian’n’all, top notch, well-sourced produce and ingredients are pivotal to the success of every pizza; as a result, the mozzarella is about as fresh and dewy as mozzarella gets, the charcuterie as silky and characterful as Giuseppe Meazza’s breakaways, the tomatoes and herbs still taste of the sunshine they flourished in – if you’ve ever had an urge to taste authentic Neapolitan street food in cosy but chic surroundings, you’ve definitely come to the right place.
+While a first glance at the array may not initially predict a voyage of discovery (stress ye not, traditionalists; Margherita, Napoletana and Quattro Formaggio all await your attention), novel offerings such as the Particolare, the Capisch and the Venus on Sea (yes, really) lift the selection up, up and away from any notion of humdrum from the off, with well-sourced produce and ingredients pivotal to the success of every pizza.

 - Wheelchair access ,